Jdbc_static filter plugin v1.0.0

 As the lookup database engine, an in-memory Apache Derby instance, is a single instance for the whole JVM, each plugin instance whether per pipeline or as multiple plugins in one pipeline will use a unique database inside the shared Derby engine so there should be no conflicts with plugins creating tables and populating them even if the same settings are used.
 However you should watch the lookup results and the logs initially to verify correct operation.

-Jdbc_static Filter Configuration Optionsedit
+Jdbc_static Filter Configuration Options

-This plugin supports the following configuration options plus the Common Options described later.
+This plugin supports the following configuration options plus the Common options described later.

-Also see Common Options for a list of options supported by all filter plugins.
+Also see Common options for a list of options supported by all filter plugins.

 • This is a required setting.